Automatic Push Recording

 https://github.com/user/repository.git

-If we wanted to use automatic metadata management for gittuf for this repository, we need to only add gittuf:: to the beginning of this URL, like so:
+If we wanted to use automatic push recording for gittuf for this repository, we need to only add gittuf:: to the beginning of this URL, like so:

 gittuf::https://github.com/user/repository.git